rafaelespinoza/godfish/drivers/cassandra/README.md

 # cassandra

-This `godfish.Driver` implementation has been tested against:
+This `godfish.Driver` implementation has been tested against cassandra versions:

-- cassandra version 3.11.11
+- 3.11.11
+- 4.0.1

 ## Connecting